maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Modular Scales
 --------------

-With a logo out of the way, the next major design element I recommend you tackle before doing anything else is define the sites harmony.
-A modular scale is the perfect tool for doing exactly this.
+With a logo out of the way, the next major design element I recommend you tackle before doing anything else is create a modular scale.

+*What is it?*

-What is it?
-A modular scale is a scale based on ratios derived from harmonic intervals or the [golden ratio][].
+A modular scale is a scale based on ratios derived from harmonic intervals or the proportions of the [golden ratio][].

 In layman's terms this means that the measurements of the scale are related to one another in an artistic/design awesome way, and when you use numbers from the scale for line length, column widths, line heights, and pretty much anything in your website that requires a measurement, you pass on this design awesomeness (versus picking random unrelated numbers).
-In the very least you are making a design informed decision!
+In the very least, you are making a design informed decision!

-*What does a modular skill look like?*
+*What does a modular scale look like?*

 Here is the modular scale I will use for all measurements moving forward: